Banking & finance

 In providing this common framework, ICC allows companies and governments around the world to speak the same regulatory language without burdening banks with red tape that could keep them from financing valuable trade opportunities.

 Bringing trade finance experts from over 70 countries together, ICC also serves as a forum for those who seek to develop common strategies and standards to free up financing for SMEs, especially in developing countries and emerging markets.
-ICC’s 2017 Annual Meeting for banking and finance will take place in Jakarta from 3-7 April.
+ICC’s 2017 Annual Meeting for banking and finance took place in Jakarta from 3-7 April.

 Money laundering, the financing of terrorism, financial fraud and other financial crimes can have significant negative economic effects.
 Financial crimes activities severely undermine the integrity and stability of financial institutions and systems, discourage investment into productive sectors, and distort international capital flows.+